ACA COMPLIANCE GROUP

 Enforcement and Dispute Resolution

 ACA US is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
-There is the possibility, under certain circumstances, for EU individuals to invoke additional binding arbitration.
+There is the possibility, under certain circumstances, for EU and Swiss individuals to invoke additional binding arbitration.

 ACA US retains sole and absolute discretion in resolving all questions relating to the administration, interpretation and application of this Policy.
 This authority includes construing the terms of this Policy, including any disputed or doubtful terms.